gazebosim/gz-sim/tutorials/log.md

 `--record-resources`: Models and textures can be recorded, in addition to states, by specifying this flag.
 This implicitly enables `--record` flag.

-`--overwrite-existing`: If the record path already exists, overwrite it.
+`--overwrite`: If the record path already exists, overwrite it.

 `--compress`: Compress the recorded file.